Jeffrey Jey: Early life

-Jey's father moved his family from Sicily to Brooklyn, New York in 1972 and returned to Italy in 1984.
-Due to his father being a musician and these twelve years spent growing up in New York he also became interested in becoming a musician due to all the influences throughout the city.
+Jey was born on 5 January 1970, in Lentini, in the province of Syracuse, Sicily.
+Two years later, Jey's father, Francesco, moved his family from Sicily to Brooklyn, New York in 1972 and returned to Italy in 1984.
+Due to Jey's father being a musician and the twelve years spent growing up in New York, he also had the opportunity to learn English and became interested in becoming a musician due to all the influences throughout the city.
+During that period, he also became passionate about martial arts after seeing a Bruce Lee film and began practicing his moves, trying his hand at various disciplines (Jeet Kune Do, MMA, and Thai boxing) over time, and to learn how to defend himself from bullies.
 He is fluent in both English and Italian.